 | Total nations | 48 |

-Brazil's leading sportsbooks will offer full markets on the 2026 World Cup, including match-by-match and outright bets.
-Take advantage of the latest World Cup betting offers before placing your bet.
+England's leading sportsbooks will offer full markets on the 2026 World Cup, including match-by-match and outright bets – to help you bash the bookies, check out the latest World Cup betting offers before placing your bet.

 Contents